 Thinking a recipe was too simple or too common to bother including it on the website.

-(It’s actually super similar to this Sheet Pan Breakfast Hash with Eggs!)
+(This Breakfast Potato Hash with Eggs is actually super similar to this Sheet Pan Breakfast Hash with Eggs!)

 It all starts with a cast-iron skillet.

 Yes, if you don’t have one you MUST get one because that’s the secret to the crispy-potato-magic.
 And the more seasoned it is, the better.
+It is a one-pan meal wonder.

 Bacon pieces are then cooked in the skillet and the flavor-packed bacon grease is used in place of oil for the rest of the recipe.

 You see where I’m going here?!
 The potato hash is infused with a delicious bacon flavor during the entirety of cooking.
+(That’s my secret to why this hash is SO good!!)

-And finally, the eggs are cracked into the MIDDLE of the potatoes, allowing them to cook in a very unique way that will give you the softest yolks and most delicate whites you’ve ever tasted.
+And finally, the eggs are cracked into the MIDDLE of the potatoes, allowing them to cook in a very unique way that will give you the softest yolks and most delicate egg whites you’ve ever tasted.

 So without further ado, let’s dive into making this breakfast potato hash with eggs and bacon!